QuickDapp/QuickDapp-OLD/docs/index.md

 As you can see above, QuickDapp does a lot for you out of the box.

-QuickDapp also comes with a built-in background job scheduling _"worker"_ with support for cron jobs, repeat-on-failure logic, etc. You can deploy the worker process as its own Docker image whilst deploying the Next app to a serverless cloud (e.g Vercel).
+QuickDapp also comes with a built-in , etc. You can deploy the worker process as its own Docker image whilst deploying the Next app to a serverless cloud (e.g Vercel).
 Or you can combine the two into a single Docker image.
 All using the readily available build scripts.

 Also, the base QuickDapp distribution is itself a ready-made dapp (see [live demo](https://demo.quickdapp.com)) which  lets you deploy and interact with ERC-20 contracts on [Sepolia](https://sepolia.etherscan.io) so that you can see all the elements of a working dapp from the get-go.